Vocational Training

 CherishAbility partners with Christian Science camps and other organizations to offer this expansive opportunity.

-• CherishAbility’s Vocational Training Program is an inclusive and inspired program for Christian Scientists with developmental special needs where participants gain useful job and life skills and are valued contributors in a supportive work environment.
+• CherishAbility’s Vocational Training Program is an inclusive and inspired program for Christian Scientists with developmental special needs where trainees gain useful job and life skills and are valued contributors in a supportive work environment.

-As a result, participants will:
+As a result, trainees will:

 • grow in their understanding of Christian Science and its application to their daily lives